hysteve/wordsmith/README.md

 - Swap Terms - Search for multiple alternate terms for a cascaded search

 ## (Future) Google Query Rankings - get the top ranking sites for a specific search query in Google

+## (Future) Page Keyword Extractor - grab and analyze meaningful keywords from any webpage